jessegunter/Project2_Bank_Customer_Churn/README.md

 - [Additional Reading](#additional-reading)

 ## PROJECT DESCRIPTION
- Bank Europe understands that it is more expensive to bring on new customers and is concerned with customer churn, the number of customers who are closing accounts.
-The Artificial Intelligence and Data Team has been tasked to better understand what leads a customer to close an account with the bank and develop predictive models that could be used to develop loyalty programs and retention campaigns targeted to reduce churn.
+ Bank Europe understands that it is expensive to bring on new customers.
+Therefore, the bank is concerned with customer churn, that is, the number of customers who are closing accounts.
+The Artificial Intelligence and Data Team(AIDT) has been tasked to better understand what leads a customer to close an account with the bank.
+AIDT will develop predictive models that could be used to develop loyalty programs and retention campaigns targeted to reduce churn.

 ## INSTALLATION